 The International Prize for University Projects in Schools of Architecture and Landscape went to the University of Virginia.

-The winning project transformed more than 100 hectares of unattractive, derelict, post-industrial wasteland into a complex landscape that comprises various ambiences, offers grounds for numerous programmes, diverse habitats and features the most elaborate planting.
-Scope, range, complexity, orchestrating engineering, horticulture, ecology, economics, programming and beautiful design were the criteria explained in the jury statement and they indeed describe the project and the masterful skills by Hargreaves Associates.
-It also seems obvious that in terms of usability, where some post-Olympic landscapes have failed, Queen Elizabeth Park will succeed.
+The winning project for Queen Elizabeth Park transformed more than 100 hectares of unattractive, derelict, post-industrial wasteland into a complex landscape that comprises various ambiences, offers grounds for numerous programmes and diverse habitats and features the most elaborate planting.
+Scope, range, complexity, orchestrating engineering, horticulture, ecology, economics, programming and beautiful design were the criteria explained in the jury statement, and they indeed describe the project and the masterful skills of Hargreaves Associates.
+It also seems obvious that in terms of usability, where some post-Olympic landscapes have failed, Queen Elisabeth Park will succeed.

-More disturbing than James Corner’s involvement in the winning project and, therefore, ethically questionable decision of the jury is this year’s obvious paradigm shift in what the Rosa Barba Prize represents was displeasing.
-If we look at the past winners (2006, 2008, 2010, 2012, 2014) we see a range of simple and poetic ideas, effortlessly translated into subtle, modest yet intelligent and powerful landscape interventions.
-It was about more than »massively transformative« – as James Corner stressed the most important criteria for selecting the Queen Elizabeth Olympic Park.
+More disturbing than James Corner’s involvement in the winning project and, therefore, ethically questionable decision of the jury is this year’s obvious paradigm shift in what the Rosa Barba Prize represents.
+If we look at the past winners (2006, 2008, 2010, 2012, 2014), we see a range of simple and poetic ideas effortlessly translated into subtle, modest yet intelligent and powerful landscape interventions.
+It was about more than »massively transformative« – as James Corner stressed the most important criteria for selecting the Queen Elisabeth Olympic Park.

-It was later promised by the members of the Scientific Committee of the Biennial at the very end of the award giving ceremony that the next Rosa Barba Prize will again focus in interventions of a smaller scale.
-The promise was given in Catalan so perhaps the details were lost in translation, point being that scale also should not play the vital role.
-Rather, it should be the power of the statement, concept and the process that led to the intervention in landscape.
+It was later promised by the members of the Scientific Committee of the Biennial at the very end of the award-giving ceremony that the next Rosa Barba Prize will again focus on interventions of a smaller scale.
+The promise was given in Catalan, so perhaps the details were lost in translation, the point being that scale also should not play a vital role.
+Rather, it should be the power of the statement, concept and process that led to the intervention in the landscape.

 The Renaturation of the River Aire is a poetic project that introduces a structure to be deliberately decomposed by a natural process while achieving the goal of the intervention.
 Instead of just drawing a new channel that would look like a natural stream, Atelier Descombes Rampini laid the grounds for the river to do the rest.
-The process is in focus, like an homage to the river and its force.
-Choosing grid now seems the only possible way to emphasise the decomposition and the contrast between anthropogenic form and the natural water stream.
-Remains of the grid will most likely be visible in landscape for a long time since not all rhombuses will decompose.
-The old channel was preserved and equipped with neatly designed features to host visitors: benches, pergola, foot-path, access to water etc. Probably one of the most beautiful examples of interaction between a river and a designer in recent years.
+The process is in focus, like a homage to the river and its force.
+Choosing a grid now seems the only possible way to emphasise the decomposition and the contrast between the anthropogenic form and the natural water stream.
+The remains of the grid will most likely be visible in the landscape for a long time since not all rhombuses will decompose.
+The old channel was preserved and equipped with neatly designed features to host visitors: benches, pergolas, foot-path, access to water etc. Probably one of the most beautiful examples of interaction between a river and a designer in recent years.

 Louvre Lens Museum Park: Visitors come to museums to see works of art, science or remains of the past, in order to get inspired, filled with new knowledge or to reshape the margins of their understanding.
 Catherine Mosbach seized the opportunity to offer a landscape that engages this mindset and is able to explain the hidden stories this landscape inhabits.

-This is indeed a museum-park where visitors can observe what landscape has to say about itself and the traces of human activity on the site.
-One can move about as one would at an exhibition; passing through an array of different objects, each expressing its own statement … Catherine Mosbach revealed the layers of the site’s memory with all its features and debris, and translated them into a language common to the building and its programme.
-Whether you like its appearance or not, the Louvre Lens Museum Park project is undoubtedly a strong conceptual landscape that reaches beyond practice by the book.
+This is indeed a museum park where visitors can observe what the landscape has to say about itself and the traces of human activity on the site.
+One can move about as one would at an exhibition, passing through an array of different objects, each expressing its own statement … Catherine Mosbach revealed the layers of the site’s memory with all its features and debris and translated them into a language common to the building and its programme.
+Whether you like its appearance or not, the Louvre-Lens Museum Park project is undoubtedly a strong conceptual landscape that reaches beyond practice by the book.

 See all finalists here.

-Hargreaves Associates’ Queen Elizabeth Olympic Park in London won the Rosa Barba International Landscape Prize at the International Biennial of Landscape Architecture in Barcelona on the 30th of September 2016.
+Hargreaves Associates’ Queen Elisabeth Olympic Park in London won the Rosa Barba International Landscape Prize at the International Biennial of Landscape Architecture in Barcelona on the 30th of September 2016.
 The project was selected from a shortlist of ten finalists.
 The Public Opinion Prize was voted by the attendees …